nowtechnologies/open_ozone_chamber/README.md

 ## System block diagram

-:warning: **Note**: this design is only recommended in emergency situations, where sufficient ventilation of the room can be provided!
+:warning: **Note**: our open design is only recommended in emergency situations, where sufficient ventilation of the room can be provided!

-The whole system can be either completely closed, or partially open, where the ionized air can travel through the chamber into a catalyst.
-For the sake of simplicity we recommend building the closed system with the <u>generator inside the sterilization chamber</u>.
+The system can be either completely closed or partially open, where the ionized air can travel through the chamber into a catalyst.
+For the sake of simplicity we chose the closed system design with the <u>generator and the decomposer inside the sterilization chamber</u>.

 Either way the sterilizer system consists of four separate modules that can be <u>bought or built</u>: